The risks of terminating a business contract can be significant, ranging from financial loss to reputational damage and even legal disputes.

 We explore some of the key pitfalls and risks to be aware of when terminating a contract below.

-What happens if you end a commercial contract without the right to do so?
+What happens if you terminate a business contract without the right to do so?

 Ending a contract when you do not have contractual or common law rights to do so can result in severe negative consequences for your business, including financial implications.
 If you serve an unjustified notice of termination this could amount to a repudiatory breach of contract by ending the contract without a contractual or common law right to terminate.
 If you repudiate the contract the other party could accept the breach and pursue legal action against your business for damages.